argoproj/argo-cd/docs/operator-manual/applicationset/Appset-Any-Namespace.md

   - clusters: {} # Automatically use all clusters defined within Argo CD
 ```

-If you don't want to allow users to discover secrets with ApplicationSets from other namespaces you may consider deploying ArgoCD in namespace scope or use OPA rules.
+If you don't want to allow users to discover all clusters with ApplicationSets from other namespaces you may consider deploying ArgoCD in namespace scope or use OPA rules.